Climate and Average Weather Year Round in Prudhoe Bay Alaska, United States

 The average hourly wind speed in Prudhoe Bay experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.9 months, from September 17 to May 14, with average wind speeds of more than 11.1 miles per hour.
-The windiest day of the year is January 12, with an average hourly wind speed of 12.9 miles per hour.
+The windiest month of the year in Prudhoe Bay is January, with an average hourly wind speed of 12.6 miles per hour.

 The calmer time of year lasts for 4.1 months, from May 14 to September 17.
-The calmest day of the year is July 29, with an average hourly wind speed of 9.3 miles per hour.
+The calmest month of the year in Prudhoe Bay is July, with an average hourly wind speed of 9.5 miles per hour.

 The predominant average hourly wind direction in Prudhoe Bay is from the east throughout the year.